trozware/To-Day/README.md

 - [x] Lint & tidy up project
 - [x] Fix Shift-tab so it goes from 2 to 1 and not from 2 to new

-#### Dev notes:

-- Not happy with chain of `onChange` modifiers to track focus.
-- This leads to various timed fixes which are fragile.
-- Testing new version with no focus tracking.
-Doesn't allow moves, but maybe that's ok.

 ## Sparkle process

 - Archive app